The BYU Museum of Peoples and Cultures is pleased to announce its newest exhibit, “Nuchu: Voices of the Ute People.”

 The Museum of Peoples and Cultures hosts a variety of date nights throughout the semester.
 Each date night is themed and includes relevant activities and refreshments.
 Prices vary, but the average cost is between $10-15 per couple.

 Visit new frontiers with NASA BLAST (Bringing Light and SpaceTogether) at Thanksgiving Point.
-Meet the Andersons, just your average family learning and playing together, but with their eyes to the sky.
+Meet the Andersons, just your average family learning and playing together, but with their eyes on the sky.
 Amateur astronomers and avid experimenters, the Andersons are bringing their backyard and fun to Thanksgiving Point to present NASA BLAST and share the science and majesty of space.

 The eleven acres of Fullmer property lay astraddle the common boundary of West Jordan and South Jordan.
 The children went to school in West Jordan and to church in South Jordan, never making much of a distinction between them.
-They lived in a tiny one-bedroom home with no indoor plumbing or electricity but it didn’t matter.
+They lived in a tiny one-bedroom home with no indoor plumbing or electricity, but it didn’t matter.
 What mattered was boxing.

-This family’s famous and journey began when the Fullmer boys noticed an outdoor boxing ring at Marv Jensen’s house on the way home from school.
-Gene began training at six and all of the boys trained daily.
+This family’s famous journey began when the Fullmer boys noticed an outdoor boxing ring at Marv Jensen’s house on the way home from school.
+Gene began training at six, and all of the boys trained daily.
 This display demonstrates the work ethic, close family ties, training, and positive philosophy of a great family.